 match those used by your health checks.
 For the source IP ranges, make sure to

-as unhealthy.
-The behavior when all backends are unhealthy depends on the type
+The behavior when all backends are unhealthy depends on the type of load

-HTTP(S) and internal HTTP(S) load balancers return HTTP 502 responses to clients when all backends are unhealthy.
+Global external HTTP(S) load balancers, regional external HTTP(S) load balancers, and internal HTTP(S) load balancers return HTTP 503 responses to clients when all backends are unhealthy.

-Connections to SSL Proxy and TCP Proxy load balancers time out when all backends are unhealthy.
+External SSL proxy load balancers and external TCP proxy load balancers time out when all backends are unhealthy.